top of page

 What if I can not make a session?

 Frequent cancellations or irregular availability for sessions can impede your progress.
-Cancelled or failed appointments will require payment unless 48 hours notice is given.
+Cancelled or failed appointments will require payment unless 24 hours notice is given.
 If I am on leave I will give you advanced notice where possible and you are not required to pay for sessions.

-What If I want to end sessions or a program?
+What If I want to end sessions?

 Ending of sessions is usually through mutual agreement , although it can be ended by either one of us.
 Endings are an important aspect of the work and ideally this would need to be planned and worked towards.